A duality relation between non-spherical mirror optical cavities and its application to gravitational-wave detectors: Abstract

 \section{Abstract}

-In his recent work on a tilt instability for advanced LIGO interferometers, P.~Savov discovered numerically a unique duality relation between the eigenspectra of paraxial optical cavities with non-spherical mirrors: he found a one-to-one mapping between eigenstates and eigenvalues of cavities deviating from flat mirrors by $h(\myvec{r})$ and cavities deviating from concentric mirrors by $-h(\myvec{r})$, where $h$ need not be a small perturbation.
-In this paper, we analytically prove and generalize this remarkable result.
-We then illustrate its application to interferometric gravitational-wave detectors; in particular, we employ it to confirm the numerical results of Savov and Vyatchanin for the impact of optical-pressure torques on LIGO's Fabry-Perot arm cavities (i.e.\ the tilt instability), when the mirrors are designed to support beams with rather flat intensity profiles over the mirror surfaces.
-This unique mapping might be very useful in future studies of alternative optical designs for LIGO interferometers, when an important feature is the intensity distribution on the cavity optics.
+In this paper, we analytically prove a unique duality relation between the eigenspectra of paraxial optical cavities with non-spherical mirrors: a one-to-one mapping between eigenmodes and eigenvalues of cavities deviating from flat mirrors by $h(\myvec{r})$ and cavities deviating from concentric mirrors by $-h(\myvec{r})$, where $h$ need not be a small perturbation.
+We then illustrate its application to optical cavities, proposed for advanced interferometric gravitational-wave detectors, where the mirrors are designed to support beams with rather flat intensity profiles over the mirror surfaces.
+This unique mapping might be very useful in future studies of alternative optical designs for advanced gravitational waves interferometers or experiments employing optical cavities with non-standard mirrors.